umpirsky/Simplex-Demo/README.md

 Simplex Powered Application
 ===========================

-This is a demo application built with Simplex, simple PHP micro-framework built on the shoulders of Symfony2 and Silex.
+This is a demo application built with [Simplex] (https://github.com/umpirsky/Simplex), simple PHP micro-framework built on the shoulders of Symfony2 and Silex.

 Idea
 ----